neuralyzer/dokuwiki-plugin-revealjs/README.md

 ### Theme selection and button for presentation start

-Putting on the page somewhere a
+Putting on the top of the page a
 ```
 ~~REVEAL~~
 ```